Why is it important to have homeowners insurance?

 Actual cash value (ACV) refers to a policy that covers your home and possessions for market value at the time they are lost or stolen.
 Since your items are used, “market value” means that depreciation will be factored in when your insurance company pays you for your claim.

 Insurance companies use a couple ways to calculate depreciation on the value of your home and personal items.
 They may use a pricing network or depreciation software.
-A more common approach is for the insurance company to do some simple math on the “lifespan” of your home and household items.
-First they figure out the depreciation percentage rate, dividing one by the life expectancy of the item.
+A more common approach is for the insurance company to use the “lifespan” of your home and household items.
+First they figure out the depreciation percentage rate, dividing by the life expectancy of the item.

 For the majority of homeowners replacement cost insurance is preferable.
 When you have this type of coverage you will be compensated for how much it costs to replace the home and any lost, ruined, or stolen belongings.
 The home and items are not depreciated in this scenario.
 Instead you are given the amount of money that it costs to replace the them.
 Usually this type of insurance is a higher cost which might be worth it for the convenience factor and to be fully covered.